College Life

 Resident Member representation on subcommittees of Council

-Council, the governing body of The Graduate Union, delegates responsibilities to six subcommittees:
+Council, the governing body of The Graduate Union, delegates responsibilities to six Committees:

-Each year, Resident Members may be appointed to each of these subcommittees, except the Remuneration subcommittee.
+Each year, Resident Members can apply to be appointed to each of these subcommittees.
 On these subcommittee the Resident Members work alongside the Association’s Council members as well as with industry experts.
 With terms ranging from one to three years, the voluntary Resident Member positions provide valuable experience in governance, access to influential career networks and potential referees, and a good line on the resume!
-If interested in applying to become a subcommittee member, read the Rules and Regulations of our Association — the latter of which explain the roles and responsibilities of the subcommittees — and then arrange for a meeting with our CEO/Head of College by emailing eatoceo@graduatehouse.com.au.
+If interested in applying to become a subcommittee member, read the Rules and Regulations of our Association — the latter of which explain the roles and responsibilities of the subcommittees — and then arrange for a meeting with our CEO/Head of College by emailing admingh@graduatehouse.com.au.

 Graduate House Student Group